Dayun123/products-rest-api/README.md

 ---
 ### Search

-To search for a product, append the `keyword` query string to the `GET /products` route, like so
+To search for a product, append the `keyword` query string to the `GET /products` route, like so:

 `GET http://localhost:3000/products?apiKey=abc123&keyword=dell`